NullSystemWorks/mtadayz/readme.txt

 setPlayerHumanity - Arguments: element player, int amount.
 Effect: sets humanity to specified value

-## editor_server.lua & editor_client.lua ##
-Both files contain settings with which you can customize your server.
-More will be added over time.

 ## FAQ ##
 Q: Help!
 Vehicles won't spawn/appear!
 A: Check the vehicles database.
 Does it contain any entries?
 If not, delete the vehicleManager from the console (delaccount vehicleManager) and restart the server.

 Q: Error/Warning X is appearing in the server console!
-A: Please post your server log in the forum: http://mtadayz.heliohost.org/forum
+A: Please post your server log in the forum: http://mta-dayz.org/forum

 Q: What just happened?!
 I have been kicked when I tried to enter my Rhino!
 A: The anticheat measures prevent players who are not admins (ACL-wise) from entering vehicles which do not normally spawn via the MTA DayZ script.